 Sentamu’s peacemakers have also participated in less visible special operations in countries around the world, from Iraq to Iran, whose activities include assassinations, bombings and extra-judicial executions.
 And now Lord Snooty has been in Afghanistan and the United Arab Emirates, to announce new military cooperation with the Gulf States.

 The UAE is apparently looking to buy 40 Eurofighter Typhoon combat jets, while Oman already has twelve.
 But arms sales are only part of this blossoming relationship, says His Lordship, since:

 ‘What you’re seeing specifically with the UAE is not just a plan to sell Typhoon aircraft, but a big significant defense cooperation which could, yes, lead to British troops stationed in their country.
 This is an exciting possibility for both countries to have a proper strategic defense relationship.’

-Gosh, is it David?
-Why that’s absolutely splendid.
-But no doubt the fatuous Archbishop will be pleased to know that Britain is out there defending the realm and protecting the world from the evil ones who are trying to do ‘harm to many, many people.’
+Very exciting.
+But no doubt the good Archbishop will be pleased to know that Britain is out there defending the realm and protecting the world from the evil ones who are trying to do ‘harm to many, many people.’

-Could it be that these forthcoming deployments have nothing to do with ‘defense’ at all, but are in fact intended to facilitate aggressive war?
-You bet they could, but you wouldn’t know it from Sentamu’s dim pronouncements.
+Could it be that these forthcoming deployments have nothing to do with ‘defense’ or ‘peace’ at all?

 So Happy Xmas.
-And may the God of peace and justice keep you safe from the elite militarists who are already scheming their way towards new disasters, from the arms salesmen who will always profit from their activities come what may, from the two-faced politicians who speak of defense when they mean always war, and from craven churchmen who have so witlessly given these activities their blessing.
+And may the God of peace and justice keep you safe from the scheming militarists, from the arms salesmen who will always profit from their activities, from the two-faced politicians who speak of peace when they mean always war, and from the clerics who have so witlessly given these activities their blessing.